 Project-based rates go as low as $200 to $800 for residential work, and in the thousands for business organizing.
-On average, CPOs earn around $500 for a 5 to 10 hours worth of work.
+On average, CPOs earn around $500 for 5 to 10 hours worth of work.
 CPOs charge higher than those just starting out.

 The Bottom Line

 Whether you choose to do professional organizing on the side, or as a full-time business, the probability of succeeding in this field lies in how well you’re able to land clients.